October 6, 2017

 February 16, 2017

-KIM COLBY TESTIFIES BEFORE THE HOUSE JUDICIARY COMMITTE
+KIM COLBY TESTIFIES BEFORE THE HOUSE JUDICIARY COMMITTEE

 Kim Colby of CLS testified before the House Judiciary Committee on The State of Religious Liberty in America.
 To read her testimony and watch the video, visit here: https://judiciary.house.gov/hearing/state-religious-liberty-america/.